|

 - Print debugging information about running multiple shells.

 - Turn on lint checks.
-This will throw errors for variable assignments
+This throws errors for variable assignments that

-that do not parse correctly, at the time of assignment so the file and
+do not parse correctly, at the time of assignment, so the file and

 line number are available.